-I just came back from 3 weeks of traveling.
-I started my journey as a female solo traveler in India where I took the G Adventures Golden Triangle tour.
+I just came back from 3 weeks of traveling in India.
+I started my journey as a female solo traveler where I took the India G Adventures Golden Triangle itinerary tour.
 Here is my review.

 As I already said in my Instagram stories, I never ever book a group a tour when traveling as I rather wander around and explore places on my own.
-The reason I booked a tour in India was the many stories I have heard from other travelers that have been there.
-Many said it is quite difficult to travel on its own in India and some had some bad experiences as well, mostly women.
-For those two reason and because I have never been to India before I decided to book a tour as it seemed the safest and easiest option as I had little time on my hand to see what I wanted to see.
+The reason I booked a tour in India was because of the many stories I heard from other travelers that have been there.
+Many said it is quite difficult to travel on its own in India and some had some bad experiences as well.
+Mostly women.
+For those two reason and because I have never been to India before I decided to book a tour as it seemed the safest and easiest option as I had little time on my hand.

 Since I got many questions on my Instagram stories I am sharing with you here my experience with G Adventures.